-The ITF operates a Safer Recruitment Policy and is committed to ensuring that Covered Persons who are recruited by the ITF to work with children in all aspects of ITF tennis activity are appropriately qualified for that role.
-This means that, where necessary, they will be required to undergo Criminal Records Checks through the Disclosure and Barring Service at Enhanced and Barred level in UK (or the equivalent Overseas Criminal Records Check in their country of origin) before being allowed to work with children.
-Covered Persons will be provided with safeguarding training commensurate with their engagement and understand their responsibilities to safeguard children.
+The ITF operates a Safer Recruitment Policy and is committed to ensuring that Covered Persons who are recruited by the ITF to work with Children in all aspects of ITF tennis activity are appropriately qualified for that role.
+This means that, where necessary, they will be required to undergo Criminal Records Checks through the Disclosure and Barring Service at Enhanced and/or Barred level in UK (or the equivalent Overseas Criminal Records Check in their country of origin) before being allowed to work with Children.